QuarkNerd/blog/jphillpotts/_posts/2013-07-29-spark-stream-analysis.md

 {% gist GISTID streaming-outline.scala %}

-This code is initialialising the streaming context, providing the cluster details (I'm just using a local single node), the name of the application, how much time to gather data from the stream before processing it, the location of the installed Spark software, and the jar file to run the
+This code is initialising the streaming context, providing the cluster details (I'm just using a local single node), the name of the application, how much time to gather data from the stream before processing it, the location of the installed Spark software, and the jar file to run the